-West Coast Trail Day 5 – Camper Bay to Thrasher Cove
+- West Coast Trail Day 5: Camper Bay to Thrasher Cove

 Previous entry: Day 4 – Carmanah Creek to Camper Bay

-Journal entry for August 16, 2010.
+Journal entry for August 16, 2010

-Approximate distance hiked: 5 miles, 8 km.
+Approximate distance hiked: 5 miles, 8 km

-In order to get to the last campsite at Thrasher Cove, one can go inland or take the beach instead.
+To get to the last campsite at Thrasher Cove, one can go inland or take the beach instead.
 The beach route goes through Owen Point, which can’t be passed during high tide.
 We had timed it so that we would get there during low tide.
 There are two spots where one can access the beach from the trail.
 We took Beach Access “B” at km 66.
 Apparently there is a very dangerous slope between Beach Access “A” and “B”, so it’s safer to take the later one.

 The beach section was a lot of fun.
 The hiking is mostly over rocks instead of sand.
 There was one surge channel about 1 meter wide that we had to jump over.
 We soon run into another hiking group in front of us.